SwitchVPN comes from CS Systems, Inc., a Delaware corporation out of the United States.

 The first positive sign was a familiar-looking live chat that said “We run on Intercom.”

-Other companies we’ve tested have live chat.
+Other companies we’ve tested have live chat (such as NordVPN).
 However, there’s nothing live about them.

 You might literally wait for an hour for a single response.
-We’ve also had the pleasure (sarcasm) of waiting all that time, only to be given a FAQ URL as the answer.
+We’ve also had the pleasure (sarcasm) of waiting all that time, only to be given an FAQ URL as the answer.